arkoblog/odp-v2-docs/docs/2c2_methodology.rst

 KLL will be taking a three-pronged approach in arriving at the requirements of the system.
 They are briefly decsribed as follows:

 1. User needs assessment
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Through a series of contextual interviews, i.e interviews with real people working on the real problem, as well as focussed group discussions the primary purpose of this exercise is for us to:
+Through a series of contextual interviews as well as focused group discussions the primary purpose of this exercise is for us to:

 1. **Test and validate our assumptions about who our end users actually are**.